RoguePlanetoid/Spotify-NetStandard/README.md

 ### Type

 The object type of the currently playing item.
 Can be one of track, episode, ad or unknown.

+## SimplifiedEpisode

+Simplified Episode Object

+### Description

+The description of the episode

+### Duration

+The episode length in milliseconds

+### Images

+The cover art for the episode in various sizes, widest first

+### IsExplicit

+Whether or not the episode has explicit content ( true = yes it does; false = no it does not OR unknown)

+### IsExternallyHosted

+True if the episode is hosted outside of Spotify's CDN

+### IsPlayable

+True if the episode is playable in the given market.
+Otherwise false

+### Languages

+A list of the languages used in the episode, identified by their ISO 639 code

+### Preview

+A URL to a 30 second preview (MP3 format) of the episode - null if not available

+### ReleaseDate

+The date the episode was first released, for example 1981-12-15.
+Depending on the precision, it might be shown as 1981 or 1981-12

+### ReleaseDatePrecision

+The precision with which ReleaseDate value is known: year, month, or day

+### ResumePoint

+The user's most recent position in the episode.
+Set if the supplied access token is a user token and has the scope user-read-playback-position

 ## SimplifiedPlaylist